AlvarezCPE/my-first-repo-clone/README.md

-# my-first-repo-clone
+# Alvarez-CPE201A
-this is a tutorial
+this repository is edited using linux